ARTIST

 An early illustration – GWR 4054 Princess Charlotte.

-One of my earlier illustration of the Bluebell Railway's locomotive Stepney was printed and sold to benefit the railway; copies are still on sale in the shop at Sheffield Park Station.
-I have also produced various graphics for the society.
+One of my earlier illustration of the Bluebell Railway's locomotive Stepney was printed and sold to benefit the railway.
+I've also supplied various graphics for the society.

 Sir Archibald Sinclair Nameplate Spacer OVS Bullied Nameplate